dasebe/optimalwebcaching/README.md

 # Derive the Optimal Caching Policy for Internet and Storage Request Traces

 The tools in this repository allow calculating the optimal caching policy and its hit ratio for request traces where object sizes are variable.
-More information is available in the underlying paper
+More information is available in [our Sigmetrics 2018 paper](https://www.cs.cmu.edu/~dberger1/pdf/2018PracticalBound_SIGMETRICS.pdf).

     Practical Bounds on Optimal Caching with Variable Object Sizes Daniel S. Berger, Nathan Beckmann, Mor Harchol-Balter.